michael2012z/BitBible/markdown/Etheridge/files/Mark.md

 13. And many devils they cast out, and anointed with oil the sick, and healed many.

-14. AND Herodes the king heard concerning Jeshu, for his name had become known; and he said, Juchanon the Baptizer hath risen from among the dead;The house of the dead. therefore works of powerPowers. are wrought by him.
+14. AND Herodes the king heard concerning Jeshu, for his name had become known; and he said, Juchanon the Baptizer hath risen from among the dead;

 15. Others said, He is Elia; and others, A prophet as one from the prophets.

-16. But when Herodes heard, he said, It is Juchanon whom I beheaded; he hath risen fromThe house of the dead. among the dead.
+16. But when Herodes heard, he said, It is Juchanon whom I beheaded; he hath risen from

 17. For Herodes had sent and had taken Juchanon, and had cast him into the house of the bound, on account of Herodia, wife of Philipos his brother, whom he had taken.